theiorga/Java-Shop-Project/README.md

 # Java-Shop-Project
-Shop beginner project in Java
+This project models an item shop mainly for tools.
+It can read tool data fromattex in the text files